Your walls may not look like they need a good bath.

 After all, dust and soot fall to the floor, right?

 Much of it does, but just enough clings to vertical surfaces to warrant a monthly bath, especially for those walls around and behind the toilet.

 You can easily clean interior walls without removing paint - and the solution is mild enough so that even your toddlers can pitch in on this chore.

-You'll want to start your wall cleaning by first removing dust that has settled there, using a hand-duster or a vacuum cleaner with an extension tool on a low setting.
-This will help keep dust from turning to mud when you begin washing walls.
+You'll want to start by removing the dust that has settled there, using a hand-duster or a vacuum cleaner with an extension tool on a low setting.
+This will help keep dust from turning to mud when you begin cleaning walls.

 You may also want to lay down old sheets or canvas drop cloths to protect your floors from cleaning solution drips.

-Mix a solution of a gallon of warm water and several squirts of hand dishwashing detergent in the first bucket, and fill the second bucket with warm water.
+In the first bucket, mix the solution you'll use to clean walls - a gallon of warm water and several squirts of hand dishwashing detergent and fill a second bucket with warm water.

-Follow by wiping the section clean with the sponge dipped in clear water.
-Dry the walls and woodwork with a clean cloth.
+Follow by wiping the area clean with the sponge dipped in clear water.
+Finish by drying the surface and woodwork with a clean cloth.